GSA/digitalgov.gov/content/resources/an-introduction-to-inclusion.md

 At the U.S. General Services Administration (GSA), we believe there are at least [four levels of inclusiveness at every organization](https://handbook.tts.gsa.gov/general-information-and-resources/inclusive-behaviors/), each of which contributes to and is partially responsible for a workplace’s culture:

-* **Organization:** Practices and activities that contribute to, or detract from, an inclusive organization
+1. **Organization:** Practices and activities that contribute to, or detract from, an inclusive organization
-* **Management:** Support you receive from your managers — this includes program managers, leads, and/or supervisors
+2. **Management:** Support you receive from your managers — this includes program managers, leads, and/or supervisors
-* **Work group or team:** Day-to-day interpersonal relationships and the team climate
+3. **Work group or team:** Day-to-day interpersonal relationships and the team climate
-* **Individual:** Contributions you make that affect inclusion and awareness of diversity
+4. **Individual:** Contributions you make that affect inclusion and awareness of diversity

 While not an exhaustive list, ways to be more inclusive include:

-* Sharing decision-making and power with, and being sure you’re giving credit to, your colleagues, especially those who don’t typically receive these (or speak up if you’re not credited appropriately) and conversely, advocate for those who are overlooked or interrupted
+* Share decision-making power with, and be sure to give credit to, your colleagues
+* Advocate for those who are overlooked or interrupted
-* Working to further understand unintentional discrimination and actively working to avoid enacting it yourself
+* Work to further understand unintentional discrimination, and actively work to avoid doing it yourself
-* Being mindful of your actions and words and their impact on others, and being aware you may not entirely realize the impact that you have
+* Be mindful of your actions and words, and their impact on others; be aware that you may not always realize the impact that you have on others
-* Approaching problems with curious empathy and trying to understand where someone else is coming from
+* Approach problems with curious empathy, and try to understand where someone else is coming from; their perspective
-* Recognizing that it’s okay to disagree with others, but be respectful
+* Recognize that it’s okay to disagree with others, but be respectful
-* Showing up to events and trainings where different perspectives are presented; even your presence and active listening can demonstrate an effort to be inclusive
+* Show up to events and trainings where different perspectives are presented; even your presence and active listening can demonstrate an effort to be inclusive
-* Forgiving yourself, apologizing, and growing
+* Forgive yourself, apologize, and grow

 {{< ring title="Case study: TTS Values">}}